 - Software Design

-To get an idea of how LEC will run and the type of questions that you will be tasked with solving, check out the OEC questions from 2015 below:
+To get an idea of how LEC will run and the type of questions that you will be tasked with solving, check out the OEC questions from 2015 and 2023 below:

 Junior Team Design – Teams of up to four (4) 1st and 2nd year engineering students compete to produce a feasible solution to a physical engineering problem despite limited materials and time.
 The problem statement with objectives and constraints is revealed on the day of the competition